-Disability: Includes mental disability and physical disability, as defined in Section 12926 of the Government Code.
+Disability: Includes mental disability and physical disability as defined in Section 12926.1 of the Government Code.

-Gender: As defined in Penal Code Section 422.56(c), "gender" means sex, and includes a person's gender identity and gender expression.
-"Gender expression" means a person's gender-related appearance and behavior regardless of the person's assigned sex at birth.
+Gender: As defined in Penal Code Section 422.56 (c) "gender" means sex and includes a person's gender identity and gender expression.
+"Gender expression" means a person's gender-related appearance and behavior regardless of whether it is stereotypically associated with the person's assigned sex at birth.

-Nationality: Includes citizenship, country of origin, and national origin.
+Nationality or national origin: Includes citizenship, immigration status, country of origin, and national origin.

-Race/Ethnicity: Includes ancestry, color, and ethnic background (Penal Code Section 422.56(f)).
+Race: Race or ethnicity includes ancestry, color, and ethnic background (Penal Code Section 422.56(f)).

-Religion: Includes all aspects of religious belief, observance, and practice, and includes agnosticism and atheism.
+Religion: Includes all aspects of religious belief, observance, and practice and includes agnosticism and atheism.